rtCamp/Frappe-Manager/scripts/README.md

 #### Notes:
 - For Ubuntu: After installation, you'll need to log out and log back in for Docker group changes to take effect
 - For macOS: You'll need to complete Docker Desktop setup before using fm
-- The script creates a log file named `fm-install-<timestamp>.log` in the current directory
+- Creates log file in ~/.cache/fm/logs/install-<timestamp>.log

 #### Command Line Arguments:
 - `[username]`: Optional.
 Sets custom username when running as root (default: 'frappe')